Advice and FAQ's to the stair lighting and maintenance policyNews: Tuesday 19 July 2016

 A list of competent electricians who have been fully vetted by the Council’s trading standards team can be found here: Stairwell Lighting Contractors.

 You can also find a competant and qualified electrician by going to the SELECT or NICEIC websites.
 Both are professional trade associations for the electrical contractor industry.

-If you live in a Council owned property and have a stair lighting problem, then please follow this link which has 24/7 contact and call out information: Report a stair lighting problem.
+If you live in a Council owned property and have a stair lighting problem, then please follow this link: Report a stair lighting problem.